xcp-ng/xcp-ng-org/docs/troubleshooting.md

 [65061.030575] nvme nvme0: failed to set APST feature (-19)
 ```

 APST can be disabled by adding `nvme_core.default_ps_max_latency_us=0` to your kernel boot parameters.
-For example, in xcp-ng 8.1, edit `/boot/grub/grub.cfg` to include a new parameter on the first `module2` line.
+For example, in XCP-ng 8.1, edit `/boot/grub/grub.cfg` to include a new parameter on the first `module2` line.

 ```
 menuentry 'XCP-ng' {